AlessandroFormaggioni/Transcriptomic_Uni_project/Pipeline.md

 # Transcriptomic project
 ## SRA selection
 The species in the *Strongyloides* genus are soil-transmitted gastrointestinal parasites of human and other animals.
 The female parasites produce genetically indentical offspring by mitotic parthenogenesis.
 Eggs leave the host trough faeces and develop larvare (iL3).
 These are able to infect a new host as well as develop into a dioecious free-living adult stage.
 Therefore, the *Strongyloides* genus has the almost unique feature to produce genetically identical parasite adults and free-living adults.
-In these analysis we retrive the SRA files from 3 samples of free-living females and 3 samples of parasitic females, in order to test the differences in expression, since the two stages are genetically identical we hypotise that the difference is in terms of transcription.
+In these analysis we retrive the SRA files from 3 samples of free-living females and 3 samples of parasitic females, in order to test the differences in expression, since the two stages are genetically identical we hypotise that the differences between the two ecological life-style are due to a different gene transcription.

 The SRA code detected for this analysis are:
 | SRA code | Ecological feature | Sample |